Marketing: it’s a tricky thing.

 Although this is second on the list, it’s the thing you need to consider first.
 If you don’t know who you are creating content for, how do you know what they will find valuable?

 You may have one very specific client profile, or you might have a few different types of client.
-Start by writing down as much detail as you can for each of the different client types – we recommend sticking with three to begin with.
+Start by writing down as much detail as you can for each of the different client types – I recommend sticking with three to begin with.